Zonz-Ly/Surfox/README.md

 - Alternatively, you can try placing the "Bookmarks Toolbar Items" on the **tab bar**—you might like it!
 - If you want to place the "Bookmarks Toolbar Items" on the **navigation bar**, make sure there is 'Flexible Space' on both sides of the address bar.
 Otherwise, the address bar may not center properly.

 In the "Customize Toolbar" page, click the "Density" button in the lower-left corner to choose different navigation bar layouts:
-- **Standard (default on Windows):** The vertical padding of the address bar matches that of Catalina − and is recommended for Catalina − users and those who enable the title bar.
+- **Standard (default on Windows):** The vertical padding of the address bar matches that of Catalina and earlier and is recommended for Catalina and earlier users and those who enable the title bar.
-- **Touch (default on macOS):** The navigation bar width matches that of Big Sur +. if you reset the toolbar to defaults on macOS, remember to reselect this option.
+- **Touch (default on macOS):** The navigation bar width matches that of Big Sur and above. if you reset the toolbar to defaults on macOS, remember to reselect this option.
-- **Compact (Beta):** Mimics the compact tab layout of Monterey +. currently under development and needs to be enabled via `about:config`.
+- **Compact (Beta):** Imitates the compact tab layout of Monterey and above. currently under development and needs to be enabled via `about:config`.
 It will be officially released in version 2.0.

 ### Some configurable `about:config` values (if set to `true`):